lgilmet/FlighthubTest/README.md

 - A JSON file is created by the program and can be found at `C:\xampp\htdocs\FlighthubTest\data\response.json`

+## Limitations

+There are a few limitations in the API.
+It does not take in dates for flights and only calculates round trips.
+I focused on round trips with many flights as it was the main challenge.
+The API does not take in a JSON request at the moment but it could.
+Instead I made it so you can choose different cities to find flights between.

+Currently the API finds all the combinations of flights to complete a round trip regardless of distance or times.

 # Trip Builder Test Instruction